Tower in Japan with Mt. Fuji in the background

 TERRORISM AND POLITICAL UNREST

 Political demonstrations occasionally happen in Japan.
-They’re generally non-violent and don’t look to involve tourists, though sometimes tourists can get caught up in the general melee.
+They’re generally non-violent and don’t look to involve tourists, though sometimes tourists can get caught up in the melee.

 Varga suggests you avoid protests or large gatherings if you come across one.